-Consider the tasks you enjoy doing and can do yourself, and the tasks you can outsource.
-You’d be surprised at how much free hours you have in a day if your ask help from others.
+Consider the tasks you enjoy doing and can do yourself and the tasks you can outsource.
+You’d be surprised at how much free hours you have in a day if you ask help from others.

 When you outsource these to those who’ve been doing it professionally, you find that they don’t only make your business look good, you also have more time to focus and do your job better.